1. The Conspiracy within the Conspiracy

 ‘I really found my faith when I heard that the Government was opposed to the film.
 If NASA took the time to write me a 20-page letter, then I knew there must be something happening.’

-But what neither of these opposed positions opens a view onto is the most rational explanation of unidentified flying objects, which neither the denial of the evidence of their existence nor their transformation into proof of extra-terrestrial life allows.
-The conspiracy theory, therefore, like all conspiracy theories, functions not to divide people into those who believe in it and those who do not, but to reduce what should be a rational debate about the empirical evidence to one in which the truths about the world we live in remain secret and largely hidden.
+But what neither of these opposed positions opens a view onto is what, as I said before, is the most rational explanation of unidentified flying objects as secret experiments in military aircraft, which neither the denial of the evidence of their existence, nor their transformation into proof of extra-terrestrial life, allows.
+The conspiracy theory, therefore, like all conspiracy theories, functions not to divide people into those who believe in it and those who do not (which in political terms is as significant as the divide between those who drink Coke and those who prefer Pepsi), but rather to reduce what should be a rational debate about the empirical evidence to one in which the truths about the world we live in remain secret and largely hidden.
 Indeed, the function of conspiracy theories is to silence critical inquiry beneath the noise of mutually uncomprehending and unlistening camps.

 2. The Truth behind the Conspiracy